gatsbyjs/homepage-starters/plugins/drupal-plugin/README.md

 ## Quick start

 You will need a new or existing `Drupal` website to use this starter and will be asked for your `baseUrl` and the `username` and `password` for your `Drupal` during installation.
+In the `gatsby-config` file `fastBuilds` option is set to `true` by default but if it is not enabled on your `Drupal` site you can set the value to `false`.

 1. **Create a Gatsby site**